 Nighttime-only aligners take convenience to the next level.

 Some people can’t (or don’t want to) wear their aligners for 22+ hours per day.
 To make treatment more flexible and accessible for these customers, SmileDirectClub offers a nighttime-only aligner series.
-Selecting this plan means that you’ll only need to wear your clear aligners for ten hours per day, presumably while you sleep.
+Selecting this plan means that you’ll only need to wear your clear aligners for ten continuous hours per day, presumably while you sleep.
 If you’re a regular snacker or have an on-the-go lifestyle, this could be a huge convenience.

 Start to finish, treatment takes 4–6 months on average, or ten months for the nighttime-only option.